By Brian Alexander, TwoBrain Mentor

 I knew hope was not a strategy when it came to retention and even though we were growing rapidly, we were losing more members than I thought appropriate.
 We were bleeding but I wanted to put systems in place to do everything in my power to stay close to our 300 athletes as we grew.
 Having gone from 2 Coaches to 16 Coaches within 2 years was scary and I was beginning to feel a little disconnected with everyone at the gym.

 It was then, March 2015, that I began looking for automated goal setting and tracking software.
-I begged Wodify (not on the roadmap), I talked to some smart people about developing our own (and selling it) but that seemed like a little too much to take on even for myself, and then I found Lifetick.
+I begged Wodify (not on the Growth ToolKit), I talked to some smart people about developing our own (and selling it) but that seemed like a little too much to take on even for myself, and then I found Lifetick.

 Lifetick in and of itself isn’t and will not be your saving grace… However… the systems you have in place along with the help of automation will.